johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
-Another topic analyzed was political parties.
-The frequency of the keywords, bipartisan, democrat(s), democratic party, republican(s), and republican party were measured for this topic.
+Another topic analyzed within the corpuses was political parties.
+The keywords measured included <i>bipartisan, democrat(s), democratic party, republican(s), and republican party</i>.
 President Obama a democrat mentioned the republican party more frequently in his speeches than his republican counterparts Presidents Bush and Trump.
 President Obama also used all these political keywords more frequently in his speeches.
-President Bush used these keywords the least in his speeches.
+President Bush used these keywords the least frequently in his speeches.
 </p>

 <p align="center"><br>